Term deposit explained

 - The interest rate.

 When calculating how much you’ll earn from a term deposit, it’s also worth considering if you’ll need to pay tax on your savings.
-As a taxpayer, you can earn tax-free interest on your savings up to amounts that depend on the rate of tax you pay.
-Basic-rate taxpayers can earn up to £1,000 of interest per year without paying any tax, while higher-rate taxpayers can earn up to £500 per year tax-free.
+As a taxpayer, you can earn tax-free interest on your savings up to set amounts, depending on the rate of tax you pay.
+The personal savings allowance (PSA) allows basic-rate taxpayers to earn up to £1,000 of interest per year without paying any tax, while higher-rate taxpayers can earn up to £500 per year tax-free.
+Additional rate taxpayers do not receive a PSA, meaning all interest earned on their savings is taxed at 45%.